EricZinda/Perplexity/docs/pxHowTo/pxHowTo030InStylePredications.md

 _in_p_loc(e1,x1,x2)
 ~~~

 Ignoring the event argument `e2` for the moment, there are two `x` arguments.
 The predication's job is to check whether `x1` is "in" `x2` (whatever that means in the application).
-Because arguments are lists that can have more than one value (described in [the previous topic](pxHowTo020ImplementAPredication#combinatorial-variables)), if the predication is called with arguments that have two values each, like this:
+Because arguments are tuples that can have more than one value (described in [the previous topic](pxHowTo020ImplementAPredication#combinatorial-variables)), the predication could be called with an argument that has two values, like this:

 ~~~
 _in_p_loc(e1,(file1, file2),(folder1, ))